hcp-uw/huskyreads/README.md

 npm install
 ```

+Note, the front-end is currently hosted on Heroku at **insert link**.

-If you want launch the application, perform the following commands in your Terminal
+However, if you want launch the front-end on your person machine, perform the following commands in
-starting at the top project directory:
+your Terminal starting at the top project directory:

 ```
 cd front/app